HiDefTextiles/HiDefKnits/README.md

 Cochenille Design Studio is a relatively affordable software solution for garment design, priced at $199.
 However, current version was released in 2005 and ridden in errors, despite being sold as compatible with Windows 10.
-Plugins are available (for Win XP to 8.1) at extra cost, around $25 a pop.
+Plug-ins are available (for Win XP to 8.1) at extra cost, around $25 a pop.
-The garment design is limited to a drop-down pane of prefined shapes and sizes.
+The garment design is limited to a drop-down pane of predefined shapes and sizes.
 It's possible to adjust some measurements, but the overall shape is predefined with limit options in terms of flexibility of design.
 Moreover, if contradictory design elements are chosen together, or input variables are invalid, the software's error handling is not intuitive of what is wrong or the the program freezes.
-Therefore, this progrom is not appropriate for unexperienced designers as the learning curve is quite steep.
+Therefore, this program is not appropriate for unexperienced designers as the learning curve is quite steep.
 Furthermore, Garment Designer is marketed for general pattern design to help with grading.
 There is only  a basic knitting module, with limited options of
-createing unique stitch texture or fair-isle charts.
+creating unique stitch texture or fair-isle charts.
 The output is also hard to convert to standard knitting instructions (they don't give up repeats etc.)
-Therefore, Garment Designer would need to be done in conjuction with a more sophisticated knitting chart editor/visualizer as previously discussed.
+Therefore, Garment Designer would need to be done in conjunction with a more sophisticated knitting chart editor/visualizer as previously discussed.
 Since these programs are not designed to be compatible with one another, this requires a lot of manual conversions that consequently hinders the flow